grezxune/tommy_treb/_posts/2018-03-8-learning-react.md

 }
 {% endhighlight %}

-In this particular example, the `error` attribute from state is able to be updated by this component, and a paragraph tag will be conditionally rendered depending on the "state" of the class's state.
+In this particular example, the `error` attribute from the class's state object is able to be updated by this component using "`this.setState()`".
+This attribute from the component's state is used to contitionally render the paragraph tag depending on the "state" of the class's state.
+If the `state.error` value exists, then the paragraph tag will be rendered.
+This is a common practice when needing to conditionally render something in a component, and can be applied using more than just state.
+Props or any other value can be used for this purpose as well.

 # Putting the Building Blocks Together
 Once these components are developed, they can be reused any number of times throughout your project!
-This is one of the great features of a component based library.
+This is one of the great features of a component-based library.

 Generally you've got a single entrance point into your app, and from there you start to compose these components to create your view(s).
 The file that does this in the Indecision app is very succinct and clean.